 When Fidel Castro took over Cuba in 1959, the revolution radically changed South Florida as half a million Cubans poured into the area.
 The 1980s and early 90s brought a massive infusion of investment capital that has produced a reborn Miami Beach.
 Although it has changed almost beyond recognition (again), Miami Beach has thrived amidst that change and overcome many difficulties as it continues to be an international mecca for travel, business, and permanent residents.

-Courtesy of Beachfront Realty Inc
+Courtesy of EXP Realty LLC

 Courtesy of Compass Florida, LLC